Problems Caused by Vascular Rings

-Physical examination may help characterize the "noisy breathing" and help differentiate it from other more common problems such as asthma.
+Physical examination may help characterize the "noisy breathing."
+This may help separate it from other more common problems such as asthma.

-With a vascular ring, the noisy breathing may be heard both during inspiration and expiration, while in asthma, the noise is mainly at the end of expiration.
+With a vascular ring, the noisy breathing may be heard both during inspiration (breathing in) and expiration (breathing out).
+While in asthma, the noise is at the end of expiration.

-Occasionally, physical examination will detect an abnormally weak pulse in an arm or the legs due to narrowing in a part of the anomalous blood vessels.
-Listening to the chest for murmurs is often included to assess the need for more thorough evaluation for associated cardiac anomalies (which are uncommon).
+Occasionally, physical examination will find a weak pulse in an arm or the legs.
+Listening to the chest for murmurs is often part of the assessment.

-A chest X-ray is often performed as a part of the initial evaluation, and if the aortic arch appears to be right-sided, a vascular ring should be suspected.
-The identification of the side of the aortic arch on the plain chest X-ray, though, may be difficult in some children, particularly infants.
+A chest X-ray is often done as a part of the initial evaluation.
+If the aortic arch is on the right-side, a vascular ring should be suspected.
+Seeing the aortic arch on the plain chest X-ray, may be hard in some children.

-Patients with swallowing difficulties should undergo a barium swallow as part of the initial evaluation.
-This will typically show abnormal compression of the middle part of the esophagus characteristic for a vascular ring.
+Patients with swallowing difficulties should complete a barium swallow study as part of the first evaluation.
+This will typically show abnormal compression of the middle part of the esophagus.

-A barium study that shows classic features of a vascular ring, along with a chest X-ray showing a right-sided aortic arch is generally all that is necessary to proceed with operation.
+A barium study that shows classic features of a vascular ring, along with a chest X-ray showing a right-sided aortic arch is all that is needed to move forward with surgery.